Jehadsama/daily-attendance/README.md

 prod:
 DAILY_ENV=prod go run cmd/main.go

-### cmd

-go run cmd/main.go cmd

 ## remark

 1. go version

 2. *Ck exists in the project root directory which has cookie string

+3. smtpPassword exists in the project root directory which has password of email

 ## todo

-1. mail
+- [x] mail
-2. error handle
+- [ ] error handle
-3. cron
+- [x] cron